rust-lang/rfcs/text/XXX-unwind-FFI.md

 The function annotation `#[panic(allowed)]` will only be permitted in crates that specify a non-default `panic.runtime`.

-Crates that do not use the `profile.dev.panic` option at all will remain compatible with any `profile.dev.panic` configuration used to generate the final product.
+Crates that do not use the `profile.foo.panic` option at all will remain compatible with any `profile.foo.panic` configuration used to generate the final product.

 For non-Cargo users, equivalent `rustc` flags will be provided